iDecide-Org/iDecide/README.md

 # iDecide

-EventBond is a full-stack college major and career recommendation app that allows students to browse universities, colleges, majors, and career paths.
+iDecide is a full-stack college major and career recommendation app that allows students to browse universities, colleges, majors, and career paths.
 It provides a chatbot that collects the data from the student and use a machine learning model to recommend the best-suited majors for him.
 The advisor is able to register his own university and add it's colleges and majors and communicate with students.

 ---